DataDog/documentation/content/en/real_user_monitoring/frustration_signals/_index.md

 ### Explore the frustration signals dashboard

-The **Frustration Signals** dashboard provides an overview of frustration levels across your application, showing you topics like the most frustrated users and pages with the highest amount of frustration signals.
+The **Frustration Signals** dashboard provides an overview of frustration levels across your application, showing you topics like the most frustrated users and pages with the highest number of frustration signals.

 You can clone this dashboard and customize it to fit your needs.
 For more information, see [Frustration Signals Dashboard][3].